Ichneutica ceraunias

-Ichneutica ceraunias is a moth of the family Noctuidae.
+Ichneutica ceraunias (also known as the snow tussock wainscot) is a moth of the family Noctuidae.
 It is endemic to New Zealand.
 This species is found from the central North Island to the bottom of the South Island.
 Hosts of the larvae are species of Chionochloa and Festuca.
 This colourful moth is variable in appearance and can be mistaken for Ichneutica dione.
 Adults are on the wing from October to February.

 Taxonomy

 This species was first described in 1887 by Edward Meyrick using a male specimen collected at Mount Arthur under the name I. ceraunias.
 This species name has been misspelt as Ichneutica caraunias.

 I. ceraunias was discussed and illustrated by George Hudson in his books published in 1898 and 1928.
 John S. Dugdale agreed with the placement of this species within the Ichneutica genus in 1988.
 Robert J. B. Hoare also confirmed the placement of this species within the Ichneutica genus in his major review of New Zealand Noctuidae species in 2019.